Santi Domenico e Sisto

 The Church of Santi Domenico e Sisto is one of the titular churches in Rome, Italy in the care of the Roman Catholic Order of Preachers, better known as the Dominicans.
 It is located at No. 1 Largo Angelicum on the Quirinal Hill on the campus of the Pontifical University of St. Thomas Aquinas (Angelicum), of which it is the University Church.

-As a titular church it has been held by Cardinal José Tolentino Mendonça since 5 October 2019.
+As a titular church it has been held by :